A Different Kind of Education

 Willingness matters more than polish.

-• strongly resists reading or writing of any kind
+• Strongly resists reading or writing of any kind

-• needs constant external pressure to engage
+• Needs constant external pressure to engage

-• wants clear right answers rather than challenging questions
+• Prefers easy answers over challenging questions

-LeaderEd High is supportive—but it is not passive.
+But it is not passive.

 Readiness Matters More Than Age